software-development-project-1/software-development-project-1.github.io/material/introduction.md

 > Exercise 13
 >
 > Imagine that you are the Product Owner of the project described in the [project description](/project-description).
 How would you _prioritize_ the user stories that you came up with in the previous exercise?
-That is, in which order these user stories should be implemented to maximize the stakeholder's value for the application?
+That is, in which order these user stories should be implemented?
 >
 > On top of the importance of a user story, consider the dependencies between the different user stories.
 For example, certain user stories might be impossible to implement before some other user story has been implemented.
 Can we for example list quizzes before a teacher can add one?
 >